Kensington Gardens Reserve Project

 Hi there is the project on track with schedule and what are buildings focusing on completing first Thanks

-Dhh asked over 3 years ago
+Dhh asked almost 4 years ago

 Yes the schedule is on track.
 Work will initially focus on the removal of trees and vegetation under the direction of an independent arborist and fauna expert.
 More information on this element of the work can be found in the Project Brochure and on the project information page: https://engage.burnside.sa.gov.au/kensington-gardens-reserve-project